Lady-Croft/A-GENDER-BASED-ANALYSIS-ON-HEART-DISEASE-USING-A-REAL-LIFE-DATA-SAMPLE/README.md

 ## ANALYSIS OBJECTIVES
 1. Investigating the disparities in heart disease prevalence, risk factors, and outcomes between males and females.
 2. Identifying significant predictors of heart disease for each gender.
-3. Examining the impact of gender on the effectiveness of various treatment options and interventions.
-4. Providing data-driven insights and recommendations to inform healthcare strategies and improve gender-specific patient outcomes."

 ## TOOLS
 POWERBI